ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 ```

 This at least let me know my code was valid Fortran 77!
+After removing any compilation errors with g77, I just built the example with gfortran from gcc 11.2.
 ```fortran
 c     Comments require a 'c'in the first column, just like the c     punchcards!